LuLuEhret/Field_Sentry/README.md

 ## How to run

+- Double click on `FieldSentry.bat`.
+This will open a command prompt, and the result will be displayed here

+OR

-Double click on `FieldSentry.bat`, or run directly from within a python IDE
+- run directly from within a python IDE

 ## Editing the configuration